AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/components-of-the-session-dashboard.md

 description: Learn about the Session dashboard sections in Live Hub, including summaries, recordings, interactions, breakouts, participant activity, and reports.
 ---

-# Components of the Session dashboard in Live Hub
+# Components of the Session dashboard

 ## Overview